 Loděnice Castle, Orthodox monastery and villa in Loděnice, Czech Republic

-The villa was built between 1869 and 1873 as a residential home in Neo-Renaissance style for a wealthy family.
-Later the estate was converted into a seat for an Eastern Orthodox monastery.
+The villa was built between 1869 and 1873 as a private home in Neo-Renaissance style for a wealthy family.
+The estate was later handed over to an Orthodox religious community, which turned it into a monastery.

 The community of curious travelers